wlsdnr0710/cmpt373project/README.md

 # CBR Manager - Group Earth

+## Project Introduction

+This project is an application that managers CBR worker workflow.
+For example, CBR workers can use the application to add new clients, new visits and coordinate their works.

 ## Set up environment

 Please npm install all dependencies for the first time you run the front-end code.